cuba/PiuPiu/README.md

 ```

 ### Wrap Encoding In a Promise

 It might be beneficial to wrap the request creation in a promise.
-This will allow you to
+This will allow you to:
 1. Delay the request creation at a later time when submitting the request.
 2. Combine any errors thrown while creating the request in the error callback.

-To quicly do this, there is a convenience method on the Dispatcher.
+To quickly do this, there is a convenience method on the Dispatcher.

 ```swift
 dispatcher.make(from: {